stackbit-themes/stackbit-examples/tutorial-html-json/README.md

 ## Prerequisites

-Before you begin, please make sure you are using Node v14 or newer.
+Before you begin, make sure you are using Node v14 or newer.

 ## Project Setup